Updated on June 15, 12:45 p.m. (GMT+8): Added Star Guardian skins for Seraphine, Orianna, and Senna.

 - Star Nemesis Morgana

-These six skins shrine the brightest out of all Star Guardians, nailing down the magical girl thematic with their charisma, design, and familiars.
+These seven skins shrine the brightest out of all Star Guardians, nailing down the magical girl thematic with their charisma, design, and familiars.

 Ahri, in particular, was born for this concept, and Riot Games did a flawless job in the execution of the skin in-game.
 We absolutely love the effects on her second and third abilities, but nothing can beat her form when casting her ultimate ability.